 * * * * *

 She walked past a telephone box towards a bit of the road that ran between an old Victorian school and a cemetery.
-It was the only bit that made her nervous, even though she had never heard of anybody having trouble there.
-The high yellow brick wall of the school yard and the trees on the outside of the pavement made it a bleak place and it always seemed that at least one of the two street lights were not working.
+It was the only bit that made her nervous, even though she never heard of anybody having trouble there.
+The high yellow brick wall of the schoolyard and the trees on the outside of the pavement made it a bleak place and it always seemed at least one of the two street lights were not working.

 A car turned into the road behind her and two high-powered spotlights and a fan of light from the headlights suddenly began cutting into the darkness.
-The car slowed and pulled along side of her.
+The car slowed and pulled alongside her.
 She looked at the familiar Hillman Hunter and smiled as the driver pushed open the passenger door.
 "Want a lift, Monica?" the lad called.

 "Hello, Demo Dave," she said.
-"What are you doing round here?"
+"What are you doing around here?"

 "Just passing, but I was going to ask you the same."